 National Director of Equity for Parents as Teachers National Center

 Falyn Taylor is a Licensed Professional Counselor (LPC) in the state of Missouri and has been working in the combined education, mental health, and DEI field for approximately 10 years.

 She previously worked for the Washington University in St. Louis Relationship & Sexual Violence Prevention Center.
-There she spent time identifying avenues to serve marginalized student populations on campus, as well as providing training for staff, faulty and student groups on non-bias and trauma-informed practices.
-Prior, Falyn spent years in the K-12 school system supporting school administration, students, and families incorporate those same frameworks in policy and practice.
+There she spent time identifying avenues to serve marginalized student populations on campus, as well as providing training for staff, faculty and student groups on non-bias and trauma-informed practices.
+Prior, Falyn spent years in the K-12 school system supporting school administration, students, and families to incorporate those same frameworks in policy and practice.

 Episode 5: Monday, June 26, 2023, 12:30 – 2:00 PM ET / 9:30 – 11:00 AM PT

 Join us for our fifth and final episode featuring married couple Justin Richardson and Peter Parnell, who live and work in New York City.
 Justin is an Assistant Clinical Professor of Psychiatry at Columbia University, Director of the Columbia University Center for Psychoanalytic Training and Research, and a Distinguished Life Fellow of the American Psychiatric Association.
 Peter is a Broadway and Off-Broadway playwright and television writer.
 Together, Justin and Peter co-authored the multi-award-winning and perennially challenged picture book And Tango Makes Three, as well the apparently less alarming but no less gay Christian The Hugging Lion.
 They are the proud parents of a 14-year-old daughter, Gemma.

 Assistant Clinical Professor of Psychiatry at Columbia University, Director of the Columbia University Center for Psychoanalytic Training and Research, and a Distinguished Life Fellow of the American Psychiatric Association